Advantages and disadvantages of video conferencing (full sample)

 Businesses and individuals don't need to spend money on travel, hotels, meals, and other expenses for people to meet one another.
 These cost savings can be significant, especially in larger organizations.

 There are significant time and productivity savings.
 People can just go to their local video conferencing suite, rather than get in their car or go to a train station or airport.
 The time that isn't spent traveling can be used to complete other work and personal tasks.

 Being able to see the other people in the video conference makes it easier to pick up on subtle cues, body language, and nonverbal communication.
 This has been shown to enhance communication and build trust.
 People who can see each other when they speak are more likely to support each other and follow through on their commitments.

 Because people do not need to spend hours traveling, often on their own time, this improves their work-life balance and makes for happier employees.
 This can help a business build better relationships and means its employees are more likely to put in the extra effort.

-It's easier to have meetings across different countries, time zones and international boundaries.
-There's less time wasted on travel and paperwork.
+It's easier to have meetings across different countries, time zones, and international boundaries, plus there's less time wasted on travel and paperwork.